 W R Burner (Minister of the Gospel)

 God has granted man wisdom and knowledge to face formidable odds; as evidenced many times in His Word.
-Hope in man is extended in such moments but it is God, in His mercy, who opens the door for those circumstances to be overcome; using man as a vessel.
+Hope in man is extended in such moments but it is God, in His mercy, who opens the door for those circumstances to be overcome; often using man as a instrument.
 Man has his limitations; unless God opens the door to overcome those limitations.

 Hope is the general feeling that some desire will be fulfilled; oftentimes looking to man for those expectations.
 Man becomes prominent through substantial and widely admired contributions; intellectual endeavors, strength of action, articulate speech, and excellent demeanor.